MikkoVihtakari/Barents-Sea-currents/README.md

 This site contains geospatial data for Barents Sea ocean current arrows, which are meant for scientific publications as *"Figure 1"*-type arrows indicating the *influence* of Atlantic and Arctic surface currents on different areas within the region.
 The current arrows are generalizations and do not consider mass-balance, seasonality, or other variations.
 The arrows are, however, based on the current understanding of ocean currents in the Barents and Greenland Sea regions.

-The arrows are based on publications by Harald Gjøsæter at Institute of Marine Research and complemented by the knowledge of oceanographers/researchers at the Norwegian Polar Institute (Arild Sundfjord, Laura de Steur, Paul Dodd, Mikko Vihtakari).
+The arrows are based on publications by Harald Gjøsæter at Institute of Marine Research and complemented by the knowledge of oceanographers/researchers at the Norwegian Polar Institute (Arild Sundfjord, Laura de Steur, Mikko Vihtakari).
 These current arrows are meant to stay updated and any new knowledge/discussions about the arrows can be directed to the site maintainer (see the *Contact information* section).

 ![Figure 1.
 Barents Sea ocean currents produced by the PlotSvalbard package](README_files/figure-html/unnamed-chunk-1-1.png) Figure 1.
 Barents Sea ocean currents produced by the PlotSvalbard package